Murder of Sierah Joughin: Community events

-Following the arrest of Worley, community residents organized a "Take Back the Roads" memorial walk in honor of Joughin, taking place along the road her bicycle was found.
+Following the arrest of Worley, community residents organized a "Take Back the Roads" memorial walk in honor of Joughin, taking place along the road where her bicycle was found.

+On September 18, 2016, a Sierah Joughin Memorial Motorcycle ride was organized and hosted by the nonprofit Keeping Our Girls Safe, which was created in memory of Sierah by her mother Sheila Vaculik and the (Josh) Kolasinski Family - a small group of riders were anticipated at the Toledo Harley Davidson Dealership on Central Avenue, Toledo, Ohio, however, the overwhelming number of over 700 people mounted for the ride to support the mission and raise funds of the new nonprofit of Keeping Our Girls Safe by advocating, educating and empowering women through offering self-defense classes at no cost.

-On October 2, 2016, Evergreen School District hosted a "Joggin' 4 Joughin" 5K run to raise money for the Sierah Joughin Memorial Scholarship Fund and to ask for support for a violent offender registry bill being constructed by Ohio legislators.
+On October 2, 2016, Evergreen School District hosted a "Joggin' 4 Joughin" 5K run to raise money Scholarship Fund and to ask for support for a violent-offender registry bill being constructed by Ohio legislators.
 Event officials expected to attract around 300 participants but were forced to limit the number to 1600 when a large crowd of supporters and participants arrived.

 Sierah Joughin Memorial Scholarship Fund

 During the disappearance and search, Joughin's family created a GoFundMe page to request funds to aid in the search effort.
 After her body was discovered, the family established the Sierah Joughin Memorial Scholarship Fund from the donations, in addition to the funds raised by the school district's 5K run event, to be administered by the Toledo Community Foundation.
 The scholarship benefits graduates from Evergreen High School (where Joughin graduated) who have participated in a varsity sport and organization.
 In September 2019, the high school dedicated a plaque and planted two trees on the property honoring Joughin.